davidclaveau/lighthouse-web-notes/Week_2/Day_2/Asynchronous_Javascript.md

 ## Using `setInterval()`

-* But this is still quite a rigid framework, so we would want to separate and have these functions call at specific times (at our own discretion)
+* But this is still quite a rigid framework, so we would want to separate and have these functions called at specific times (at our own discretion)

 * We can do this using `setInterval()` to do this